bonn999/Youtube-View-Bot/README.md

 # Youtube-View-Bot

 /*
+NOTE THAT THE COMPILE PROGRAM WILL REQUIRE ADMIN PRIVS SOOO.
+YEAH.
 This is a view bot that i just started to make in cpp for pactice.

 I have just started on this project, it will get better as time goes on for now the bot